 Thank you Justin !
 Where can my readers find you online?

 You can reach me through my website, https://justcarshare.com

 The Wrap Up

 What do you think — Would you trust a stranger with any of your vehicles?
-What if the process was backed by a legitimate business, so there would be less worry on your end?
+What if a legitimate business backed the process, so there would be less worry on your end?

 If you don’t use your car a lot, do you think this is a good way to make extra money on the side?